afaqir37/42_cpp_pool/README.md

 }
 ```
 - So with the introduction of ```virtual``` inheritance we are able to remove the ambiguities we had earlier.
+---
+### <ins>What is a VTABLE</ins>
+- A vtable is basically the most common implementation of polymorphism in C++.
+When vtables are used, every polymorphic class has a vtable somewhere in the program; you can think of it as a (hidden) static data member of the class.
+Every object of a polymorphic class is associated with the vtable for its most-derived class.
+By checking this association, the program can work its polymorphic magic.
+Important caveat: a vtable is an implementation detail.
+It is not mandated by the C++ standard, even though most (all?)
+C++ compilers use vtables to implement polymorphic behavior.
+- The name "vtable" comes from "virtual function table".
+It is a table that stores pointers to (virtual) functions.
+A compiler chooses its convention for how the table is laid out; a simple approach is to go through the virtual functions in the order they are declared within class definitions.
+When a virtual function is called, the program follows the object's pointer to a vtable, goes to the entry associated with the desired function, then uses the stored function pointer to invoke the correct function.